Albuquerque, New Mexico: History

-By 1900, Albuquerque boasted a population of 8,000 inhabitants and all the modern amenities, including an electric street railway connecting Old Town, New Town, and the recently established University of New Mexico campus on the East Mesa.
-In 1902, the famous Alvarado Hotel was built adjacent to the new passenger depot, and it remained a symbol of the city until it was razed in 1970 to make room for a parking lot.
-In 2002, the Alvarado Transportation Center was built on the site in a manner resembling the old landmark.
+By 1900, Albuquerque boasted a population of 8,000 and all the modern amenities, including an electric street railway connecting Old Town, New Town, and the recently established University of New Mexico campus on the East Mesa.
+In 1902, the Alvarado Hotel was built adjacent to the new passenger depot, and it remained a famous symbol of the city for decades.
+Outdated, it was razed in 1970 and the site was converted to a parking lot.

+In 2002, the Alvarado Transportation Center was built on the site in a style resembling the old landmark.
 The large metro station functions as the downtown headquarters for the city's transit department.
-It also serves as an intermodal hub for local buses, Greyhound buses, Amtrak passenger trains, and the Rail Runner commuter rail line.
+It also is an intermodal hub for local buses, Greyhound buses, Amtrak passenger trains, and the Rail Runner commuter rail line.

+In the early days of transcontinental air service, Albuquerque was an important stop on many transcontinental air routes, earning it the nickname "Crossroads of the Southwest".

-New Mexico's dry climate brought many tuberculosis patients to the city in search of a cure during the early 20th century, and several sanitaria sprang up on the West Mesa to serve them.
+During the early 20th century, New Mexico's dry climate attracted many tuberculosis patients to the city in search of a cure; this was before penicillin was found to be effective.
+Several sanitaria were developed on the West Mesa for TB patients.
 Presbyterian Hospital and St. Joseph Hospital, two of the largest hospitals in the Southwest, had their beginnings during this period.
-Influential New Deal–era governor Clyde Tingley and famed Southwestern architect John Gaw Meem were among those brought to New Mexico by tuberculosis.
+Influential New Deal–era governor Clyde Tingley and famed Southwestern architect John Gaw Meem were among those who came to New Mexico seeking recovery from TB.

-The first travelers on Route 66 appeared in Albuquerque in 1926, and before long, dozens of motels, restaurants, and gift shops had sprung up along the roadside to serve them.
-Route 66 originally ran through the city on a north–south alignment along Fourth Street, but in 1937 it was realigned along Central Avenue, a more direct east–west route.
+The first travelers on Route 66 appeared in Albuquerque in 1926.
+Soon dozens of motels, restaurants, and gift shops sprouted along the roadside.
+Route 66 originally ran through the city on a north–south alignment along Fourth Street.
+In 1937 it was realigned along Central Avenue, a more direct east–west route.
 The intersection of Fourth and Central downtown was the principal crossroads of the city for decades.
 The majority of the surviving structures from the Route 66 era are on Central, though there are also some on Fourth.
 Signs between Bernalillo and Los Lunas along the old route now have brown, historical highway markers denoting it as Pre-1937 Route 66.

 The establishment of Kirtland Air Force Base in 1939, Sandia Base in the early 1940s, and Sandia National Laboratories in 1949, would make Albuquerque a key player of the Atomic Age.
-Meanwhile, the city continued to expand outward into the Northeast Heights, reaching a population of 201,189 by 1960.
-In 1990, it was 384,736 and in 2007 it was 518,271.
+Meanwhile, the city continued to expand outward into the Northeast Heights, reaching a population of 201,189 by 1960 per the U.S. Census.

+By 1990, it was 384,736 and in 2007 it was 518,271.
 In June 2007, Albuquerque was listed as the sixth fastest-growing city in the United States.
 In 1990, the U.S. Census Bureau reported Albuquerque's population as 34.5% Hispanic and 58.3% non-Hispanic white.